What is the smallest number with exactly 14 divisors?

 Many numbers can be expressed as the sum of two or more consecutive integers.
 For example, 15=7+8 and 10=1+2+3+4.
 Can you say which numbers can be expressed in this way?

 Helen made the conjecture that "every multiple of six has more

 factors than the two numbers either side of it".
 Is this conjecture

-Can you find all the pairs?
+Can you find every possible pair?

 Thank you to Susanne Mallett from Comberton Village College for introducing us to this problem.

 Click here for a poster of this problem.